MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-powershell.md

 This article describes the Windows PowerShell Connector.
 The article applies to the following products:

 * Microsoft Identity Manager 2016 (MIM2016)
-* Forefront Identity Manager 2010 R2 (FIM2010R2)
-  * Must use hotfix 4.1.3671.0 or later.

-For MIM2016 and FIM2010R2, the Connector is available as a download from the [Microsoft Download Center](https://go.microsoft.com/fwlink/?LinkId=717495).
+For MIM2016, the Connector is available as a download from the [Microsoft Download Center](https://go.microsoft.com/fwlink/?LinkId=717495).

 ## Overview of the PowerShell Connector
 The PowerShell Connector enables you to integrate the synchronization service with external systems that offer Windows PowerShell based APIs.
 The connector provides a bridge between the capabilities of the call-based extensible connectivity management agent 2 (ECMA2) framework and Windows PowerShell.
 For more information about the ECMA framework, see the [Extensible Connectivity 2.2 Management Agent Reference](https://msdn.microsoft.com/library/windows/desktop/hh859557.aspx).